Easy lemon drizzle tray bake: soft, moist and so delicious you will not be able to stop eating it.

 - Let cool completely in the pan, then remove and cut into squares.
 (6)

-- Using a kitchen scale is recommendable (Amazon affiliate link).
+- Use a digital kitchen scale when baking, it guarantees for best results (Amazon affiliate link).

 - Make sure the butter is soft before starting to mix the batter.
 Remove it from the refrigerator several hours in advance.